jalpp/ChessImagesGenerator/README.md

 ## Info

-This project contains python scripts that generate Lichess chess game gifs from input parameters, it can also generate chess images from FEN
+This project contains python scripts that generate Lichess chess game gifs from input parameters, it can also generate chess images from FEN.
+All scripts contail methods which can be integrated in projects that reqiure chess image generation. methods return string links for gifs and pngs for easily embeding them into files/sharing purposes

 ## Sources